Swimming Holes of the Daintree Rainforest

 • Stoney Creek

-Just a 15-minute drive from the inner city of Cairns, Stoney Creek blends together the lush wildlife with the serene swimming waters.
-As it is a creek, there are many swimming spots to choose from.
-If one section is filled up with people, then simply walk further down until you find a free spot!
-However, make sure to wear proper shoes on your way.
-The walk from the car park to the creek is roughly half an hour.
+There are many swimming spots to choose from at Stoney Creek.
+If one section is filled up with people, just walk a little further down until you find a free spot!
+Bring along proper shoes as the walk from the car park is about half an hour.

 Natural swimming holes are the perfect little spots to refresh and cool off in after exploring.
+Which one do you plan to visit on your trip to the Daintree?

 Related article: Can you swim at Cape Tribulation?